RADIOACTIVITY.EU.COM

 Dr Yves SACQUIN

 Yves Sacquin is a particle physicist at the CEA and scientific advisor at the Institute for Research into the Fundamental Laws of the Universe (Irfu) in Saclay.
-His research focuses in particular on neutrino physics and on the study of antimatter within the framework of international experiments at CERN.
-He is also involved in the dissemination of scientific culture and contributed to the creation and development of the educational website laradioactivite.com.
+His research focuses in particular on neutrino physics and on the study of antimatter within international experiments at CERN.
+He is also involved in the dissemination of scientific culture and contributed to the creation and development of the educational site laradioactivite.com.

-He leads science cafés and serves on the juries of the Cgénial competition (organized by the Sciences à l’école program of the French Ministry of Education) and the “Goût des sciences” prize of the French Ministry of Higher Education and Research.
+He leads science cafés and participates in the juries of the Cgénial competition (organized by the Sciences à l’école program of the French Ministry of National Education) and the “Goût des sciences” prize of the French Ministry of Higher Education and Research.

 Christian de la Vaissière